uol-mediaprocessing-202021/medienverarbeitung-c-bokeh-effect/README.md

 **Getting started**

-1. Download the project from our git repository: https://github.com/uol-mediaprocessing-202021/medienverarbeitung-c-bokeh-effect
+1. Download the project from the "main" branch in our git repository: https://github.com/uol-mediaprocessing-202021/medienverarbeitung-c-bokeh-effect
 2. Download the poolNet Module and unzip its content into the downloaded git project: https://cloudstorage.elearning.uni-oldenburg.de/s/8Ye7T4JeBHn5MEz/download
-3. Execute the main.py in your command shell or Integrated development environment: "python main.py"
+3. Execute the main.py in your command shell or integrated development environment (IDE): "python main.py"

 **Google Colaboratory**